SpektraSystems/Red-Hat-Modernize-Apps/lab3.md

 ```
 This will update the ROOT.war file and cause the application to change.

-Re-visit the app by reloading the Coolstore webpage (or clicking again on the Coolstore application link at : `http://www-ocpuser0XX-coolstore-dev.{{ROUTE_SUFFIX}}`
+Re-visit the app by reloading the Coolstore webpage.

 You should now see the red header: